iamBehzad/iamBehzad/README.md

 [repository](https://github.com/iamBehzad/FakeNewsDetection-MLP) for more information.

 ## Machine-Vision-and-Image-Processing
-In this repository you can find codes of Face_Recognition, Human_Posture_Recognition, Object_Detection_and_Tracking, Skin_Detection.ipynb
+In this repository you can find codes of "Face Recognition", "Human Posture Recognition", "Object Detection and Tracking", "Skin Detection"
 [repository](https://github.com/iamBehzad/Machin-Vision-and-Image-Processing) for more information.

 ## Advanced Differential Evolution (ADE)